 Using the Seesaw app, students can show what they know using various media, from photos and videos to drawings, text, links, and PDFs.
 This is all on the Seesaw platform, meaning it can be seen and appraised by teachers and even shared with parents and guardians.

-The student portfolio grows over time, allowing them to carry it through their academic career.
+The student portfolio grows over time, allowing users to carry it through their academic career.
 This is a great way for other teachers to see how the student has progressed over time – even showing how they worked to get the final result.

 So how does Seesaw for Schools work for students and teachers?